Archives Act

 6.Disposition.

-8.Other operations of archives management and providing required relevant facilities.
+8.Other operations of records management and provision of required relevant facilities.

 Article 8

-The classification and cataloging of archives shall be carried out under the classification systems and cataloging guidelines prescribed by the central archives authority-in-charge.
+The classification and cataloging of records shall be carried out under the classification systems and cataloging guidelines prescribed by the central archives competent authority.

-The government agency shall submit its archives catalogs to the central archives authority-in-charge periodically.
+Government agencies shall submit their records catalogs to the central archives competent authority periodically.

-The central archives authority-in-charge shall assemble and periodically publish national and government agency records catalogs with directions for their use archives.
+The central archives competent authority shall assemble and periodically publish archives and government agency records catalogs, along with instructions for their use.

-The central archives authority-in-charge shall establish a research department to improve archives management and research, as well as to edit and publish relevant archives information.
+The central archives competent authority shall establish a research department to improve archives organization and research, as well as to compile and publish relevant archives information.

 Article 9

-Archives may be stored in the form of microfilm or other methods.
-The implementation regulations for storing archives shall be enacted by the central archives authority-in-charge.
+Records may be stored in the form of microfilm or other methods.
+The implementation regulations for storing records shall be prescribed by the central archives competent authority.

 Article 10

-In terms of retention periods, archives shall be classified into permanent and temporary records according to their characteristics and value.
+In terms of retention periods, records shall be classified into permanent records or temporary records according to their characteristics and value.

 Article 11

-Permanent records shall be transferred to the central archives authority-in-charge.
-The regulation governing such transfers shall be drafted by the central archives authority-in-charge and to be approved by the Executive Yuan.
+Permanent records shall be transferred to the central archives competent authority.
+The regulation governing such transfers shall be drafted by the central archives competent authority and submitted to the Executive Yuan for approval.

 Article 12